angellgunn/alternate-silversurfer/content/b-o-c.md

 and with itself, both a consensual linguistic domain and a domain of self-consciousness, that is: I have shown the emergence of the observer.
 This result alone satisfies the fundamental demand put forth at the
-outset: *\'The observer is a living system and any understanding of cognition as a biological phenomenon must account for the observer and his role in it\'*, and proves the validity of this analysis.
+outset: *'The observer is a living system and any understanding of cognition as a biological phenomenon must account for the observer and his role in it'*, and proves the validity of this analysis.

 Although the answers to the various questions posed in the introduction and the fundamental implications of the analysis are to be found in the